 One of the things that makes fiberglass tough is its ability to flex before failure.

-From a playing point of view the fiberglass surface will give you a softer feel as it absorbs a little bit of the balls kinetic energy at the contact point .
+From a playing point of view the fiberglass surface will give you a softer feel as it flexes and absorbs a little bit of the balls kinetic energy at the contact point .
 This preloads the paddle surface and keeps the ball on the paddle a little longer.
 The result is the preloading acts as a trampoline resulting in more power and slightly less control.
 In theory you will also generate more spin with a fiberglass paddle as the fiberglass flexes on ball contact, providing more time of contact with the ball and more time on the paddle surface to generate spin.